Temporary Assistance for Needy Families (TANF)

 - Home Heating Fuel to Provide Heat, Hot Water, or Cooking Fuel, including home heating fuel arrearages (but not the cost of electricity to heat the home)-Maximum Payment: $700

-Proof: Besides the proof needed to qualify for FANF, the family must give DHHS proof of the emergency.
-The family must also give DHHS proof of the amount of money needed to fix it.
+- Proof: Besides the proof needed to qualify for FANF, the family must give DHHS proof of the emergency and proof of the amount of money needed to fix it.
 If the amount of money needed to fix the emergency situation is more than the maximum EA payment amounts allow, the family must also give DHHS proof that they can get the rest of the money needed to fix the situation.

 What Happens Now?